wanchichen/wanchichen.github.io/_pages/about.md

 I received my Master's in Language Technologies from CMU LTI in May 2024, and my BS in Computer Science and BA in History from the University of Central Florida in May 2021.

 ## Recent News
-- I am currently looking for summer internships!
+- I will be interning at Adobe Research in San Francisco for Summer 2024
 - I will be attending [SLT 2024](https://2024.ieeeslt.org/) in Macau this December
 - [XEUS](https://aclanthology.org/2024.emnlp-main.570/) won the Best Paper Award at EMNLP 2024